 For example, if you try to set a value of 4.9E-324 for a property with type double, the Windows 64-bit platforms treat it as 0.0.
-So, in a distributed messaging environment, if a JMS or another application sets the value for a double property as 4.9E-324 on any UNIX or Windows 32-bit machine, and XMS .NET runs on a 64-bit machine, the value returned by GetDoubleProperty() is 0.0.
+So, in a distributed messaging environment, if a JMS or another application sets the value for a double property as 4.9E-324 on any AIX, Linux, and Windows, Linux, or Windows 32-bit machine, and XMS .NET runs on a 64-bit machine, the value returned by GetDoubleProperty() is 0.0.
 This is a known issue with Microsoft .NET Framework 2.0 Framework.

-Troubleshooting IBM MQ for z/OS problems
+z/0S Troubleshooting IBM MQ for z/OS problems